‘RHOBH’ Star Teddi Mellencamp, 38, Shocks Fans With Pregnancy Announcement

 Teddi Mellencamp dropped a bombshell on fans earlier today.

 While the model was just in New York City, walking the runway for her friend Kyle Richards’ new fashion collab, little did everyone know that she was hiding a mega-secret.
-This morning, the mother of two took to her Instagram account to share a photo of herself while announcing that she was expecting baby number three with her husband Edwin Arroyave.
+This morning, the mother of two took to her Instagram account to share a photo of herself while announcing that she was expecting baby number three with her husband, Edwin Arroyave.

-In the stunning new shot that was shared for her legion of fans, Teddi stands front and center in the shot while posing in profile.
-The 38-year-old is all smiles for the camera, wearing her long blond locks down and curled for the photo op.
-The reality star also dons a face full of gorgeous makeup in the shot that comes complete with eyeliner, mascara, blush, and lipgloss.
+In the stunning new shot that was shared for her legion of fans, Teddi stands front and center while posing in profile.
+The 38-year-old is all smiles for the camera, wearing her long blonde locks down and curled for the photo op.
+The reality star also wears a face full of gorgeous makeup that comes complete with eyeliner, mascara, blush, and lipgloss.
 While clad in a black sports bra and matching leggings, Teddi shows off her hint of a baby bump.

 In the caption of the image, she directs fans to a link in Us Weekly to find out more about her pregnancy.
 In the sit-down, the RHOBH star explains that she is just 14 weeks pregnant, which is why she kept things under wraps until now.
-But luckily, everything in this pregnancy seems to be going pretty smooth for the blond bombshell, she says.
+But luckily, everything in this pregnancy seems to be going pretty smoothly for the blonde bombshell, she says.

 “Everything’s good and I’m in the clear, so I’m just starting to get to that point where I’m sharing with everybody,” she shared.
 “Plus now I have a bump, so there’s not much more hiding I’ll be able to do!”

-Teddi and Edwin are already proud parents to 6-year-old Slate and 5-year-old Cruz while Arroyave also has a child from a previous marriage — 10-year-old Isabella.
+Teddi and Edwin are already proud parents to 6-year-old Slate and 5-year-old Cruz, while Arroyave also has a child from a previous marriage — 10-year-old Isabella.
 And luckily for the pair, there’s no jealousy among her kids.
-According to Teddi, both Slate and Cruz are thrilled that their parents are expecting and it’s something that they have been asking for for a long time.
+According to Teddi, both Slate and Cruz are thrilled that their parents are expecting, and it’s something that they have been asking for for a long time.

 “They’re already calling it ‘their baby,’ and they have names picked for if it’s a boy or a girl — they’re ready!”